ForeverScape/ForeverScapeCore/readme.md

 **Two football fields long, standing 12 stories tall, it is ongoing...**

 Over five years ago a hand-drawn illustration began, one so large that only machines could see it.
 The *paper* alone weighs over twenty pounds!
 You'd think Google Maps could at chart it, but in fact the periodic nature and every page connecting left-to-right breaks tile-engine logic.
 This open-source project is an invitation to create your own exploration engine, a diving-off point into the larger-than-life reality known as the ForeverScape.
-The core is pure javascript wrapped in AngularJS for the user interface componets.
+The core is pure javascript wrapped in AngularJS for the user interface components.
 Every hand drawn page is individually scanned.

-*The plan is to have a fully fledged geography system with drag and drop comment markers.
-This underlying API will pave the way for the ultimate scavenger hunt game.*
+*The plan is to have a fully fledged geography system with drag and drop comment markers and goto-any-point.
+This underlying API will pave the way for the ultimate scavenger hunt game, or whatever you can dream of.*

 ###Live Demo: http://staging.foreverscape.com###